Franco-U/hugo-tania/exampleSite/content/_index.md

-Here is a example blog.
+Here are things that I've written for the past 4 years as a freelance writer.